Ki Tavo: The Curse of Frustration

 The original injunction in this week’s Torah portion has also been interpreted allegorically, with the rooftop standing for pride.
 Philo of Alexandria wrote in the first century C.E. that when people give themselves credit for intellectual and social advancement, instead of crediting God, they are likely to fall from their high positions and be destroyed.

 For the most grievous of all falls is for a man to stumble and fall from the honour due to God; crowning himself rather than God, and committing domestic murder.
-For he who does not duly honour the living God kills his own soul … (The Works of Philo, trans. by C.D.
-Yonge, “XXXIX, On Husbandry, 171”)
+For he who does not duly honour the living God kills his own soul …8

 A Poet’s Fall, 1760

-The Hassidic commentator Dov Baer Friedman interpreted Deuteronomy 22:8 by applying the metaphor of pride before a fall8 to a Torah scholar’s pride in coming up with a new interpretation.
+The Hassidic commentator Dov Baer Friedman interpreted Deuteronomy 22:8 by applying the metaphor of pride before a fall9 to a Torah scholar’s pride in coming up with a new interpretation:

 Building a Mental Parapet

-When it comes to privacy, we should to set our own boundaries, building a mental parapet so we do not reveal the wrong things, whether in response to an inappropriate question, or in a gush of good will or exhibitionism.
+We can build a mental parapet, a habit of pausing before sharing something that might be out of bounds, so that we do not reveal the wrong things–whether in response to an inappropriate question, or in a gush of good will or exhibitionism.

-Those of us with flat and inhabitable roofs still need parapets to prevent people and things from falling off.
+Those of us who actually live in buildings with flat, inhabitable roofs still need parapets to prevent people and things from falling off.
 But we all need parapets when it comes to the contents of our own minds.

 1. Examples of using a roof for private conversations: Joshua 2:6, 1 Samuel 9:25-26.